-When you’re exclusively pumping, your breast pump can feel like a ball and chain – you literally have to lug it everywhere because you have to pump every few hours.
-If this is wearing you down, the Baby Buddha breast pump is a great mobility pump that can give you a lot more freedom while still getting your pumping sessions in!
+When you’re exclusively pumping, your breast pump can feel like a ball and chain.
+The Baby Buddha breast pump is a great mobility pump that can give you a lot more freedom while still getting your pumping sessions in!
 Here’s a Baby Buddha review.

 The Baby Buddha pump has a rechargeable battery and is super small!
 It comes with a lanyard, so you can hang it around your neck, or you could easily fit it into a pocket.